-In the event the grievant is not satisfied with the resolution of the grievance at Level Two, the grievant may submit the written grievance within five (5) days thereafter to the area associate superintendent.
-The area associate superintendent will respond in writing to the written grievance within five (5) days thereafter
+In the event the grievant is not satisfied with the resolution of the grievance at Level Two, the grievant may submit the written grievance within five (5) days thereafter to the superintendent.
+The superintendent will respond in writing to the written grievance within five (5) days thereafter case submitted.
+The grievance committee will consider all relevant evidence presented about the grievance and may request individuals to testify before the committee.
+Within twenty (20) days after receipt of the written grievance, the grievance committee shall determine what action, if any, should be taken to resolve the grievance.
+The decision of the grievance committee shall be final and a copy of such decision shall be delivered to the grievant.